 Your rehabilitation team will take a complete health history, talk with you about your current level of activity, and help you set goals for what is most important to you.
 In most programs you will be asked to walk as they monitor your heart rate, blood pressure and oxygen level.
 Don’t worry if you can’t walk very far!
 Pulmonary rehabilitation professionals are experts at working with people with severe shortness of breath, and they’ll make sure you are safe.

 You may only be able to start out exercising at a slow pace, even for only a minute or two.
 That’s okay.
 If you need supplemental oxygen you can use it.
 Your oxygen level, heart rate, and blood pressure will be monitored so you can exercise safely and effectively.
 You will be surprised at how much you can accomplish!

-At pulmonary rehabilitation, you will also learn about: breathing techniques, medications, nutrition, relaxation, oxygen, travel, how to do everyday tasks with less shortness of breath, and how to stay healthy and avoid COPD exacerbations.
+At pulmonary rehabilitation, you will also learn about: breathing techniques, medications, nutrition, relaxation, oxygen, travel, how to do everyday tasks with less shortness of breath, and how to stay healthy and avoid COPD flare-ups (exacerbations).
 You’ll also learn how to cope with the changes that often come with COPD - depression, panic, anxiety, and others.
-A bonus is that you’ll also meet people with COPD who have many of the same experiences, questions and feelings that you do.
+A bonus is that you’ll also meet other people with COPD who have many of the same experiences, questions and feelings that you do.

 To learn more about the pulmonary rehabilitation process, check out these additional patient resources from the

 American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR).
 You can also watch a fantastic COPD pulmonary rehabilitation video for free from their website.
 More information on pulmonary rehabilitation for COPD can be found at the Live Better with Pulmonary Rehabilitation website, which is a pilot project of the American Thoracic Society and the Gawlicki Family Foundation to increase public awareness of pulmonary rehabilitation.